Mental Health Facilities Orlando, FL

 University Behavioral Center

-University Behavioral Center is a mental health clinic in Orlando, Florida, located at 2500 Discovery Drive, 32826.
-University Behavioral Center offers hospital inpatient treatment.
-University Behavioral Center provides cognitive behavioral therapy, group therapy and individual psychotherapy to adults, children / adolescents and seniors 65 or older.
+University Behavioral Center is a mental health clinic in Orlando, FL, located at 2500 Discovery Drive, 32826 zip code area.
+University Behavioral Center provides hospital inpatient treatment.
+University Behavioral Center offers behavior modification, psychotropic medication and couples/family therapy to seniors 65 or older, children / adolescents and young adults.
 University Behavioral Center also supports veterans, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Some other services provided by University Behavioral Center include diet and exercise counseling, psychosocial rehabilitation services and mentoring/peer support/consumer-run services.
+Additional services offered at University Behavioral Center include family psychoeducation, psychosocial rehabilitation services and mentoring/peer support/consumer-run services.

 Learn More